StandardCyborg/nurbs/README.md

 ### Closed NURBS

-An unclosed NURBS spline requires `n + degree + 1` knots, where `n` is the number of points.
+Going from B-Splines to NURBS means the addition of weights and non-uniform knots.
+Weights are straightforward since they correspond directly to points.
+As for knots, an unclosed NURBS spline requires `n + degree + 1` knots, where `n` is the number of points.
 A closed NURBS curve requires only `n + 1` knots.
 The periodicity is defined by equivalence of the first and last knot, i.e. `k_0 := k_n`.
 The knots then define `n` unique, periodic knot intervals.
 For example,

 ```javascript
 var curve = nurbs({